kjgrover/droneStrike/README.md

 # Drone Strike

-This application takes two dates inputed from the user and uses a public drone strike api and a geocoding api to display the drone strikes on google maps.
+This application takes two dates inputed from the user and uses a public drone strike api and a geocoding api to display the drone strike between those two dates on google maps.
 This application also creates a chart using the D3.js library Plotly.

 ## Made With